Center for Disability Resources (CDR)

 Thomas Washington is the Administrative Assistant at the University of South Carolina’s Center for Disability Resources Palmetto Pyramid Police Partnership (P4) Handle with Care program.

-While in service he has experience in building community relationships with Soldiers, Families, and Civilians.
+While in service he gained experience in building community relationships with Soldiers, Families, and Civilians.
 Thomas has resided here in South Carolina since 2019.

 In his role he focuses on aiding the P4-Handle with Care team and counties of South Carolina working with local law enforcement agencies, emergency services, and schools to implement the Handle with Care initiatives.